-Esther Portillo-Gonzales is a lifelong champion for social change fighting to improve the quality of life for families and communities.
+Esther Portillo is a lifelong champion for social change fighting to improve the quality of life for families and communities.
 She believes this can be done by community organizing, coalition building, and advocacy.
 At her current position as organizing director for the Center for Community Action and Environmental Justice (CCAEJ), she fights tirelessly to ensure cleaner air quality.
-Esther resides in Riverside and feels blessed to have her children and husband by her side as she continues her commitment for social change.
+Esther resides in Riverside and feels blessed to have her children by her side as she continues her commitment for social change.

 2018 Women of Distinction Honorees